 - diarrhoea and constipation

-There is no specific test to diagnose stress.
-If you think you’re stressed or if you feel very anxious, talk to those around you who are likely to be supportive, or your GP.
-Your GP will usually be able to recognise the symptoms and give you advice about how to deal with it.
-Your GP may also suggest that you talk to a counsellor.
+There isn’t a specific test to diagnose stress.
+If you think you’re stressed or if you feel very anxious, contact your GP.
+They’ll usually be able to recognise the effects and give you advice about how to deal with it.

-You might feel reluctant to ask for help if you’re stressed or feel under pressure.
-But don’t be afraid to speak to your GP, friends or family.
-It’s important to recognise the symptoms of stress so you can learn how to manage them and begin to feel better.
+It’s normal to feel reluctant to ask for help if you’re stressed or feel under pressure.
+But don’t be afraid to speak to your friends or family, or your GP.
+It’s important to recognise the effects of stress so you can learn how to manage them and begin to feel better.

 One way of helping to identify your stress triggers, how you react to them and how they make you feel, is to keep a diary.
-You could make a note of what made you stressed, how stressed you became, what symptoms you experienced and how well you coped.
+You could make a note of what made you stressed, how stressed you became, what effects you experienced, and how you coped.

-There are a number of other things you can try to help deal with and manage your stress better.
+There are other things you can try to help deal with and manage your stress better.

-- Manage your time more effectively and prioritise more important jobs first.
+- Manage your time better and prioritise more important jobs first.

-- Adopt a healthy lifestyle – eat a balanced diet, rich in fruit and vegetables, exercise regularly, and make sure you get enough sleep.
+- Lead a healthy lifestyle – eat a healthy balanced diet, exercise regularly, and get enough sleep.

 - Know your limits – don’t take on too much.

-- Find out what causes you to feel stressed and try to change your thoughts and behaviour to reduce it – talking things over with a friend or a family member can help.
+- Find out what makes you feel stressed and try to change your thoughts and behaviour to reduce it.
+It might help to talk things over with friends or family.